 How to Get Your School to Pay for Resources

 In this post, I will tell you, step by step, how to get your school to pay for resources that will save you time, save your sanity, and bring your students to proficiency.

-Before I do that, I’d like to share about my journey from the land of shortage to the treasure trove of quality resources.
+I’ll share about my journey from the land of shortage to the treasure trove of quality resources.
 Afterward, you will have a reference when approaching your administrator.
 You will also have more information about why and how I created my materials and a blueprint of how to pursue financial assistance from your school to purchase these and other time-saving and stress-reducing products.

+How to Get Your School to Pay for Resources